Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 by tar paper, creosote?, and large old shingles,

 which is why it went up like a torch.
-I drove
+"A fire damaged the club in March of 1972... which remained closed until November 1974"- NFPA

 in the basement of the club produced toulene diisocyanate, acetone, acrylonitrile,